 Located just half a mile from downtown, The Loop is a remarkable collection of people who learn, fix, and build.
 Things are made here.
 Now we’re taking that same DIY approach to improving the Business Loop.
 Although we’re proud of our Highway 40 roots, we’re no longer satisfied being a quick route through town so we’re building on our strengths and creating a corridor of creative industries, economic engines, and hands-on learning—all with the same get-it-done attitude we’re known for.

-The core principle of a Community Improvement District is that the people within the district choose to invest in the area to provide services over and above what the city can provide.
-It’s not a substitute for city investment but an opportunity for the city and The Loop to work together on key issues.
+The core principle of a Community Improvement District is that the people within the district choose to invest in the area to provide services over and above what the city or MODOT can provide.
+It’s not a substitute for city or state investment but an opportunity for these entities and The Loop to work together on key issues.
 For more information, read the Petition and Bylaws and take a look at our 5-Year Plan.

 The Loop spans the length of Business Loop 70 from I70 on the west to College Avenue on the east.
 The district itself includes only the properties with frontage along the Business Loop because our focus is on improving the public space along the corridor.
 (You’ll notice on the map though that the parcels themselves vary significantly in size, from very large to quite small.)